obophenotype/upheno/docs/howto/pattern-merge-replace-workflow.md

-# Pattern merge - replace old workflow
+# Pattern merge - replace workflow

 This document is on how to merge new DOSDP design patterns into an ODK ontology and then how to replace the old classes with the new ones.

-### 1. You need a table in tsv format with the DOSDP filler data.
-Download the tsv table to
+### 1. You need the tables in tsv format with the DOSDP filler data.
+Download the tsv tables to

     $ODK-ONTOLOGY/src/patterns/data/default/

-Make sure that the tsv filename matches that of the yaml DOSDP pattern file.
+Make sure that the tsv filenames match that of the relevant yaml DOSDP pattern files.

 ### 2. Add the new matching pattern yaml filename to